rich-murphey/project-staged-rfcs/rfcs/0001-shepherded-rfcs.md

 * key people involved in the proposal
 * a short summary of the problem
 * link(s) to internals discussion thread(s) where the proposal is being discussed in more depth
-* text indicating the role of this issue (in particular, that it is not meant as a place for discussion)
+* text indicating the role of this issue (in particular, that discussion is directed to the internal forum, not github.)

 ## Proposal issues